r3sult/odan.github.io/_posts/2017-11-30-creating-your-first-slim-framework-application.md

 });
 ```

-You can build very complex sql queries.
+You can also create very complex SQL queries.
 Here are just some CRUD examples:

 ```php
 use Cake\Database\Connection;